 You can find Cami’s Shop located by the parking lot on the opposite side of the road from the visitor centre.

 There are three restaurants available located around the visitor centre of varying qualities.
 Most tours will stop at the Restaurante Los Pilones, a typical Costa Rican meal before heading out.
 The food here is just okay.
 Next door there is also a small Soda El Pilon, if the main restaurant is too busy.

 Alternatively, I’d recommend hopping in your rental car and driving one minute down the road to Restaurante Metamorphosis, or simply walk there.
 This is my top pick for a restaurant near Rio Celeste.
-I had a great casado here and the staff are super friendly.
+I had a great Casado here and the staff is super friendly.
 The restaurant is also located on a beautiful little farm.

 Rio Celeste Butterfly Farm